PDF417/pdf417-phonegap/README.md

 	[ ["PDF417", "QR Code"], false ] //We want qr codes and pdf417 scanned with the beep sound off );
 ```

-The parameters for the scanner are a list of barcodes that the scanner should scan for (you can find this list) and a boolean telling the scanner whether to play the beep sound upon successfull recogintion (you can provide your own sound).

-+ The list of supported barcodes is:
-    + PDF417
-    + QR Code
-    + Code 128
-    + Code 39
-    + EAN 13
-    + EAN 8
-    + ITF
-    + UPCA
-    + UPCE